elpatron68/SnowRunner-Tool/Readme.md

 *SnowRunner-Tool* lets you
 - restore a saved game from the game´s backup repository,
-- create backups of the current games state and
+- create backups of the current game state and
 - cheat the amount of money you have in your pocket.

 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)